entrey/js-summary/README.md

 </details>

 ## 2. What is a Function?
-A **function** is a process which takes some input, called arguments, and produces some output called a return value.
+A **function** is a process which takes some input (arguments) and produces some output (a return value).
 Functions may serve the following purposes:
 - mapping: produce some output based on given inputs.
 A function maps input values to output values.
 - procedures: a function may be called to perform a sequence of steps.
 - I/O: some functions exist to communicate with other parts of the system, such as the screen, storage, system logs, or network.

-In functions, the **this** keyword refers to the the object that the function belongs to.
+In functions, the `this` keyword refers to the the object that the function belongs to.

 <details>
   <summary>2.1.
 Pure and Impure functions</summary>